-- Clearly the momentum of the single species is not conserved, because the species are interacting each other by transferring momentum, in such a way that the total mixture momentum is conserved. - Hence it is worth the effort to compute the following integral, which describes the momentum transfer prescribed by full Boltzmann equations, namely where now the Maxwell-Stefan diffusion resistance coefficient $B{\sigma\varsigma}$ can be interpreted as macroscopic consequence of the interaction potential between species σ and ς .
+- Clearly the momentum of the single species is not conserved, because the species are interacting each other by transferring momentum, in such a way that the total mixture momentum is conserved. - In case of Maxwellian particles, the momentum exchange among the components prescribed by the full Boltzmann equations is given by where now the Maxwell-Stefan diffusion resistance coefficient $B{\sigma\varsigma}$ can be interpreted as macroscopic consequence of the interaction potential between species $\sigma$ and $\varsigma$ .